Yesavage strikes out 12 as rookie pitches Blue Jays past Dodgers 6-1 for 3-2 lead in World Series

+“The job is not done yet," Toronto star Vladimir Guerrero Jr. said through a translator.

-Davis Schneider and Vladimir Guerrero Jr. connected on Blake Snell’s first and third pitches, the first consecutive home runs to start a Series game.
+Davis Schneider and Guerrero connected on Blake Snell’s first and third pitches, the first consecutive home runs to start a Series game.

-Yesavage, a precocious 22-year-old right-hander who began his season last April pitching before 327 fans in Class A, took over from there.
+Yesavage, a precocious 22-year-old, took over from there.
+His first pitch in baseball's largest-capacity ballpark was to Shohei Ohtani, baseball's best player.

+“Walking from the bullpen to the dugout, I took a moment to look around the stadium, see all the fans.”
+Yesavage said.
+“I was hoping I would send ’em home upset.”

-With a sinking splitter, spinning slider and overpowering fastball that quieted LA bats and a crowd of 52,175, he broke the prior Series rookie record of 11 strikeouts set by Don Newcombe for the Dodgers in a 1-0 loss to the New York Yankees in the 1949 opener.
+He quieted the crowd and LA's bats with a sinking splitter, spinning slider and overpowering fastball, breaking the prior Series rookie record of 11 strikeouts by the Brooklyn Dodgers' Don Newcombe in 1949 against the New York Yankees.
 Getting six Ks each with his splitter and slider, Yesavage became the first World Series pitcher with 12 strikeouts and no walks.

 “I’m kind of blown away by what he did,” Toronto manager John Schneider said.

+Yesavage had lasted just four innings in Friday's opener, allowing two runs in a game the Blue Jays won 11-4.

+“Just a complete 180 from Game 1.
+His command was pinpoint tonight,” Dodgers slugger Freddie Freeman said.

-After losing a Game 3 heartbreaker in 18 innings Monday night, the resilient Blue Jays bounced right back with two comfortable wins.
+After losing Game 3 in 18 innings, the resilient Blue Jays outscored the Dodgers 12-3 and outhit them 20-10 in the next two.

 Toronto leads 3-2 in the best-of-seven matchup and can dethrone the defending champions back home when the Series resumes Friday night at Rogers Centre.
 No team has won consecutive titles since the Yankees took three in a row from 1998-2000.

-“Obviously the stuff is incredible, but the maturity to go and handle these moments is unbelievable.
-It was a special thing to watch today,” teammate Bo Bichette said.
-"I think he’s ultra confident, but you never hear it in the clubhouse, which I think says something about him.
-He comes here to work and try to help us win.
-I can’t say enough good things about his performance.”
+“Obviously the stuff is incredible, but the maturity to go and handle these moments is unbelievable," Toronto teammate Bo Bichette said.
+"I think he’s ultra confident, but you never hear it in the clubhouse, which I think says something about him.”

-Snell, a two-time Cy Young Award winner, dropped to 0-2 in the Series, allowing five runs, six hits and four walks over 6 2/3 innings.
+Snell, a two-time Cy Young Award winner, dropped to 0-2 with a 7.71 ERA in the Series, allowing five runs, six hits and four walks over 6 2/3 innings.

+Davis Schneider, batting first only because regular leadoff hitter George Springer got hurt in Game 3, sent Snell’s first pitch into the left-field bleachers.

+“Oh!
+Oh no!
+No way!
+No way!
+Oh my God!
+Oh my God!
+Oh my God!
+You got to be kidding me!"
+Schneider's father screamed from his seat in the second deck behind the plate, preserved on one of the video clips Steve Schneider records of his son at the plate.

+Snell's first three pitches were fastballs.
+Guerrero hit the third into the Dodgers’ bullpen for his eighth home run of the postseason.
+He is batting .415 with 15 RBIs in 16 postseason games, including .364 against the Dodgers.

+“I don’t want to make excuses or anything close to that but, yeah, it’s pretty unlucky,” Snell said.
+“I just think they’re ambushing a fastball, especially after I go: I’m going to throw fastballs.”

-Roberts shook up his slumping batting order, dropping Mookie Betts as low as third for the first time since 2021 and benching outfielder Andy Pages in favor of Alex Call.
-It didn’t spark an offense that is hitting .202 in the Series and has solo shots on seven of its eight home runs.
-Los Angeles has scored just four runs in its last 29 innings.
+Dodgers manager Dave Roberts shook up his slumping batting order, dropping Mookie Betts as low as third for the first time since 2021 and benching outfielder Andy Pages in favor of Alex Call.
+It didn’t spark an offense that is hitting .202 in the Series and has hit seven of its eight home runs with the bases empty.
+The Dodgers have scored four runs in their last 29 innings.

 Ernie Clement added a fourth-inning sacrifice fly for a 3-1 lead after right fielder Teoscar Hernández came up short on a sliding catch attempt as Daulton Varsho’s drive bounced into the right-field corner for a leadoff triple.